-Wildlife Ecology and Management (ENST)
+Wildlife Ecology and Management

 Wildlife is a term for the diversity of natural populations of plants and animals that exist in the biosphere.
 Although wildlife usually refers to vertebrate animals and higher plants, in a more general sense the term covers all natural biodiversity.
 Today, the study of wildlife ecology is a rigorous science that spans biological scales from the genome to the biosphere.
-Methods include inventory techniques for poppulation size and condition, physiological function, migratory patterns, habitat evaluation, and food web studies.
+Methods include inventory techniques for population size and condition, physiological function, migratory patterns, habitat evaluation, and food web studies.
 Management of wildlife is especially challenging because it requires the very best ecological science as a foundation, in addition to a strong perspective in social science.
 Thus, the field of wildlife ecology and management requires in-depth and interdisciplinary training, hands-on experience, and a commitment to professional development.
 With careful course selection and appropriate postgraduate experience, graduates will be eligible for Certification as Wildlife Biologists.

 |DEGREE REQUIREMENTS - Wildlife Ecology and Management (pdf.)|

-Ms. Annette Spivy
+Dr. Annette Spivy

 Environmental Science and Policy